Edited by QueenofCaroline and Sci-fi Christian.

 "Don't call Stefan and Damon."

-"You know they only want to help and if we are dealing with Klaus and this witch we need it."
+"You know they only want to help and if we are dealing with Klaus and this witch, we need it."

 "I know.
 Just give me until tomorrow.
 We can have a big meeting with everyone then and make some decisions.
 For right now, I just want some time.
 Alone."
+Caroline climbed back into bed like she was going to rest.

 "Caroline…" While Elena's eyes softened, her face was still set in resolute lines of determination.